-The ROC curves of the two experiments are shown in Figure 4.
+The ROC curves of the two experiments are shown in Fig. 4.
 Both detectors are well performing, with a detection rate at 10^{-4} false positive per window greater than 85%.
 As expected the features with gaussian weighting are performing better than the others.
 However, the increment of detection rate in the ROC curve is varying from 1% to 5%, which is probably a too small gain considering the loss of 4X of speed necessary for that.
+Fig. 5 shows some results in images.